petershin/liferay-learn/docs/liferay-cloud/latest/en/support-and-troubleshooting/troubleshooting/reading-liferay-cloud-service-logs.md

 ![Use the date picker to see logs from a specific date range.](./reading-liferay-cloud-service-logs/images/05.png)

 !!! tip
-    Click *Jump to now* to quickly see the latest log messages when you've selected a date range.
+    Click *Jump to now* to see the latest log messages when you've selected a date range.
 The end of your selected date range changes to the current time.

 You can also use the search bar to search for specific terms in log messages.